TazmeenM/beadedPawProject/README.md

 # beadedPawProject

 I made a paw using beadweaving techniques!
-It was my first time beadweaving something with a weird shaoe (i.e. something that isn't rectangular), so it turned out messy.
+It was my first time beadweaving something with a weird shape (i.e. something that isn't rectangular), so it turned out messy.

 Final Product: